canonical/wazuh-dashboard-operator/README.md

 ### Opensearch

-Opensearch Dashboards is visualizing an underlying Opensearch database.
+Opensearch Dashboards visualizes an underlying OpenSearch database.
-Which means that a [Charmed Opensearch](https://charmhub.io/opensearch/) instance also has to be ready and available.
+This means that a [Charmed Opensearch](https://charmhub.io/opensearch/) instance also has to be ready and available.

 A straightforward installation guide is available in the charm's